 sudo dnf upgrade --refresh

-This command checks for updates and, if available, prompts you to proceed with the upgrade process, ensuring NGINX runs the most recent version with all security patches and improvements.
+Consequently, this command checks for updates and, if available, prompts you to proceed with the upgrade process, ensuring NGINX runs the most recent version with all security patches and improvements.

 Note: Always review the changes before applying updates, especially for a service as critical as NGINX, to avoid unexpected downtime or configuration issues.

-Remove NGINX
+Remove Nginx

 sudo dnf remove nginx